 Dotted Pi Approximation

-is an Java application which approximates the irrational mathematical constant Pi.
-The base for the approximation is a quarter circle within a rectangle.
-On this painting, points will be added iteratively.
-The ration of the number of points within the quarter circle to the total number of points, multiplied by four equals Pi over time, as shown in \eqref{eq:f1}.
+The PEstimator is a Java application which approximates the irrational mathematical constant Pi.
+The base for the approximation is a quarter circle within a square.
+Uniformly distributed points are added iteratively.
+As the number of points grows, the ratio of points within the quarter circle to the total number of points, multiplied by four, converges to Pi, as shown in \eqref{eq:f1}.

 The Interface

-The graphical user interface (GUI) is based on a BoarderPane.
+The graphical user interface (GUI) is based on a BorderPane.

 Control Elements